-We are pleased to announce the opening of Mountaintop Thoughts, the online journal of the Covenant College Philosophy Club.
+Welcome to Apostolos (formerly Mountaintop Thoughts), the online journal of the Covenant College Philosophy Club.
 We are a peer-reviewed journal dedicated to enabling academically rigorous dialogue between undergraduate philosophy students.
 We are now accepting paper submissions to be considered for publication.

-Three types of articles will be published on Mountaintop Thoughts: those which have been presented in formal meetings to the Covenant College Philosophy Club, those which are submitted to the journal for online discussion by undergraduates, and special pieces written by Covenant College alumni and faculty.
+Three types of articles will be published on Apostolos: those which have been presented in formal meetings to the Covenant College Philosophy Club, those which are submitted to the journal for online discussion by undergraduates, and special pieces written by Covenant College alumni and faculty.

 Any undergraduate student is qualified to submit a paper for online discussion.
 We intend to approve for publication those submissions that are clearly written, high quality philosophical research papers formatted according to Chicago style.